 What Are Buyer Personas?

 The phrase “buyer persona” is frequently used in the realm of inbound marketing, and really can be applied to any industry.
-In terms of cyber security marketing, buyer personas are fictitious, generalized representations of your ideal clients - CISOs, CTOs, CPOs, etc. The purpose of creating buyer personas is to help marketers better understand the major players they need to sell to.
+Cyber security buyer personas are fictitious, generalized representations of your ideal clients - CISOs, CTOs, CPOs, etc. The purpose of creating cyber security and CISO buyer personas is to help marketers better understand the major players they need to sell to.
 The more marketers understand about the priorities of the potential customer, the easier it is to tailor the message to specific concerns and behaviors of different groups.

 Creating buyer personas is not a guessing game.
 If you assume you know what a customer wants, you will waste your time and theirs playing trial and error.
 The strongest buyer personas are crafted with thorough primary market research, the kind that comes directly from the source.